Frequently Asked Questions

 We are happy to assist you!

-If you have any questions about whether your health insurance covers the costs of some or all of your treatments, we'd be happy to assist you - just call at 760 256-1888 or come into our clinic.
+If you have any questions about whether your health insurance covers the costs of some or all of your treatments, we'd be happy to assist you - just call at 760 256-1888 to reach Barstow, 760-244-4288 to reach Hesperia or come into one of the clinics.

 Therapy sessions: Coordinated with your schedule